purplebite/netcheck-api/README.md

 ## Usage
 When NetCheck API is running it listens for incoming HTTP requests.Three endpoints are available:

-1. Ping: For checking the reachability of an IP address
+1. Ping: To check the reachability of an IP address
 2. TCP port scan: To conduct a TCP port scan on a specific port of an IP address
-3. Access point verification: Enables the examination of available access points
+3. Access point verification: To check the availability of access points

 ### Ping Endpoint